-Who: Katharine “Kay” Graham, publisher and owner of The Washington Post and CEO of the Washington Post Company; first female publisher of a major newspaper
+Who: Katharine “Kay” Graham, publisher and owner of The Washington Post and CEO of the Washington Post Company; catapulted the newspaper to global success

 Why She Dazzles: Kay is the epitome of courage under fire.
 Her father, Eugene Meyer, bought The Washington Post in 1933, and her husband, Phil Graham, succeeded as its publisher in 1946 and transformed it into a national publication.
 Phil’s mental illness culminated in suicide in 1963, and Kay discovered her own strength to take charge and made the Post everything you know about it today (minus the Amazon purchase).
 Read her Pulitzer-prize winning autobiography, Personal History, for her gripping details of how she overcame grief and insecurity to become one of the most powerful women in the world and the most powerful woman in the world of media when it was dominated by men.